AlogiLupiee/Alogi-s-Calculator/README.md

 ## Backstory and motivations

-The app was created as my first "major" app in python.
+This app was created as my first "major" app in python.
 I implemented my ideas one by one, to create a fun project mainly focusing on learning python in a fun way, instead of watching hours of tutorials.

 ## Features